-Adriaan Diedericks’ (b.
-1990, Cape Town) is a South African sculptor based in Strand, Cape Town.
-He grew up in rural Piketberg and his upbringing there has had a great impact on his work.
-After graduating with a Degree in Fine Art from Stellenbosch University in 2012, he did an apprenticeship with Lionel Smit from 2013 until the end of 2014.
+Adriaan Diedericks is a South African sculptor based in Strasbourg, France.
+After graduating with a BA degree in Fine Arts from Stellenbosch University in 2012, he completed an apprenticeship with Lionel Smit from 2013 until 2014.

 "My work attempts to mimic the expansive landscape of my youth.
 This is evident in the manner in which my practice continually spills forth from drawing into three-dimensionality.
 Through sculpture I attempt to manipulate the messages inherent to scale and material, having worked in povera substances such as found wood and plastic, often solidifying it in permanence through the use of bronze.

 The body as a vessel for power, glory and inevitable humiliation is a key concept within my work - a thought which binds my reflections on masculinity and heraldic histories.

 I sculpt with wax, clay and rotten wood which I then cast into resin or bronze and recreate to mimic the original putting my viewer under false pretense and allowing them to question."

 "Visually I have a “revealed - concealed” like approach to my work.
 I also draw inspiration from the Hegelian “master-slave” concept, which combined plays on the notion of creating optical illusions.
 From one angle someone might see something entirely different to another angle.

 Practically my work mostly manifests from objects and materials found within my surroundings such as scraps of rotten wood.
 I find the dry rot wood due to excess water seeping into the center quite symbolic.
 I use this in correlation to the Foucaultian theory of “Knowledge is Power” and “absolute power corrupts absolutely”, in the same way the water corrupts the wood over time.